TheMindCompany/signedurl/README.md

 ## Benchmark

-Benchmark was made using most difficult route that with bottom level exceptions and generating UUIDv4 hash on localhost.
+Benchmark was made using most difficult route that with bottom level exceptions and generating UUIDv4 hash on localhost with a **single core**.

 **Test System Spec**
 - Macbook Pro